GoogleCloudPlatform/cloud-code-intellij/README.md

 ## Supported Platforms

 The Cloud Tools for IntelliJ plugin supports the entire JetBrains family of IDEs, versions 2018.2 or later for Kubernetes support, and 2017.2 for everything else.
-Both Community and Ultimate editions are supported.
+Both the free and paid editions of the IDEs are supported.

 For GCP functionality, full support is available for IntelliJ IDEA Ultimate Edition, with limited support for the other platforms.
 See this [feature matrix](docs/gcp-feature-matrix.md)